from £28 /night help Price for guests, Nights

 And another nice little touch.
 If you like ice-cream, like I do, you do get decent one in Spain, yes, but it's rather thinly spread and hard to come by which is rather surprising for a southern European country.
 But... you know what?
 You are so lucky!
 I lived in Italy for some years and believe me they don't joke with their gelati, it's absolutely wonderful everywhere.
 Okay, Alta Vista is not in Italy but you'll find a fresh tub of very... mmm... mamma mia!.. very nice Italian-style ice-cream in the freezer during the months from June till September.
-In October, November, April and May you'll find biscuits for your tea.
+In October, November, April and May you'll find biscuits or cakes for your tea and there are always soft fizzy drinks in the fridge.
 Now you're smiling!

 Ah, and since I was living in England, too, I know that nothing ever goes without tea, I know, so there are good quality Engish tea bags in the kitchen so you don't have to bring them with you.
 See?
 I told you you're lucky!

 - 4 star

 - 3 star

 - 2 star

 Add your voice to the conversation about this holiday home and your review will appear on TripAdvisor too.Write a review